 Keratoconus Treatment: Corneal Cross-linking

-A keratoconus treatment called corneal cross-linking has recently been approved in Canada, and is now available at King LASIK.
+A keratoconus treatment called corneal cross-linking has recently been approved in Canada.
 Corneal cross-linking is a procedure to strengthen the corneal tissue and slow down the progression of keratoconus.
 During corneal cross-linking, a combination of riboflavin eye drops (vitamin B12) and ultraviolet light are used to reinforce the bonds between collagen molecules in the eye.

 The procedure can be performed either with or without the epithelium (outer portion of the cornea) intact.
 The riboflavin drops are gently applied to the cornea; then, the eye is exposed to a precise amount of ultraviolet (UVA) light.
 The UVA activates the riboflavin and causes a chemical bond to form between the small corneal collagen fibers.
 The procedure is quick, safe and effective.

-Dr. Joseph King is pleased to offer diagnosis and treatment of keratoconus at King LASIK.
-Patients are encouraged to visit our Edmonton location to seek Dr. King’s expertise.
+Dr. Joseph King is pleased to offer diagnosis of keratoconus at King LASIK and refer you to a specialist if treatment is required.
 Please contact our practice for more details.